Posted October 28, 2013 in

 By Molly Schmid, Associate Executive Director, Wolverine Worldwide YMCA

 Although most are dreaming of spending the days soaking up the sun, the reality is most continue with their weekly work routine leading many parents to begin to worry about how to keep their children from spending all day playing video games and watching TV, and for good reason.
 Today the average child watches 1,680 minutes of TV each week.
-An alarming statistic that coincides with the fact that many children are spending more time indoors and less...
+An alarming statistic that coincides with the fact that many...
 Read More